CBSDLab/sandbox-mermaid/README.md

 # sandbox-mermaid
 Sandbox for testing Mermaid scripting to draw diagrams.
 Information on Mermaid can be found [here](https://mermaid.js.org/).
+Currently working on testing concurrent development of a model and interface.

 ```mermaid
 ---